kondalraodurgam/Software-Engineer-Resume/README.md

 As an ambitious and organized professional, looking for a full-time job where I can build a long-term career in a reputed organization.

 Career Summary<br>
-• I develop web applications using AngularJS, ReactJS, VueJS, JavaScript, HTML5, and CSS3.<br>
+• I develop web applications using ReactJS, AngularJS,VueJS, JavaScript, HTML5, and CSS3.<br>
 • Have a good knowledge of Algorithms and Data Structures.<br>
 • Good at problem-solving and analytical skills.<br>
 • Hands-on experience with ES6, Single Page Applications (SPA), ReactJS, AngularJS.<br>